Competency-based interviews are a challenge all of their own

 Use the STAR technique for your answers

-The STAR technique is a way for you to ensure you structure your answers effectively and cover all the right grounds.
-It stands for Situation, Task, Action and Result, and here’s how to use it when forming your responses:
+The STAR technique is a way for you to ensure that you structure your answers effectively and cover all the right grounds.
+It stands for Situation, Task, Action, Result - here's how to use it when forming your responses:

 Task: Explain how this situation related to you.
 What were the objectives or goals you had to achieve?
 Why were you involved?

 Action: Talk about what you had to do to resolve the situation.
 A word of caution: while you should explain what you did, be careful not to take credit for the work of others.